MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/system-requirements-on-prem.md

 # required metadata

 title: System requirements for on-premises deployments
-description: This topic lists the system requirements for the current version of Microsoft Dynamics 365 for Finance and Operations, for on-premises deployments.
+description: This topic lists the system requirements for the current version of Microsoft Dynamics 365 for Finance and Operations for on-premises deployments.
 author: kfend
 manager: AnnBe
 ms.date: 02/01/2018